Challenges in Restructuring Community-based Moderation: Findings

-While FlaggedRevs altered the display of articles to indicate article revision quality for the benefit of readers and to encourage unregistered users to register for an account, it also created different classes of users whose contributions received different treatment.
 In the survey about the deployment of FlaggedRevs on German Wikipedia, a user pointed out that ``the process of [Flagged Revisions] promotes the hierarchization of Wikipedia and is a step towards a closed society'' \cite{german_wiki_poll}.
 Another user concurred that ``this class society or one-sided surveillance on a hierarchical basis did not previously exist in Wikipedia, and all in all it has worked up to now!''
-Overall, there are at least 10 mentions of some form of the word ``hierarchy'' in the survey results, making it one of the main reasons users argued against the deployment of FlaggedRevs.
-This same sentiment was repeatedly expressed after each trial run of Pending Changes on English Wikipedia between 2011 and 2012, e.g.:
+Overall, at least 10 mentions of some form of the word ``hierarchy'' are found in the survey results, making it one of the main reasons users argued against the deployment of FlaggedRevs.
+This same sentiment was repeatedly expressed after each trial run of Pending Changes on English Wikipedia between 2011 and 2012.
+For example,

 \begin{quote} My main concern with Pending Changes is that it essentially requires a new class of users (Reviewers).
 I really do not think this fits well with Wikipedia as this introduces more user hierarchy and may act to discourage users from becoming active in the community by putting up barriers on the kinds of additions/help users can make (English Wikipedia user). \end{quote}